andreaprosseda/vimar-byme-plus-homeassistant/README.md

 :warning: This process may take up to 5 minutes.
 Be patient and wait for the process to be completed!

 ![Usage Tutorial][usage-tutorial]

+> [!IMPORTANT]
+> Some of the implemented entities can produce custom events.
+For example, the integration fires events related to scenes activation.
+You can check these events going to Developer Tools > Events and listening to `vimar_byme_plus_event`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>